 9. Estates of deceased persons of Aboriginal descent

+(1A) In this regulation —

+commencement day means the day on which the Aboriginal Affairs Planning Authority Amendment Act 2012 section 4 comes into operation;

+former provisions means Part IV of the Act as it was in force immediately before its deletion by the Aboriginal Affairs Planning Authority Amendment Act 2012.

-(1) Where a person of Aboriginal descent dies or has died intestate leaving real or personal estate and in accordance with the provisions of section 35 of the Act the estate is vested in the Public Trustee under the Public Trustee Act 1941, if —
+(1) Where a person of Aboriginal descent dies or has died intestate before commencement day leaving real or personal estate and in accordance with section 35 of the former provisions, the estate is vested in the Public Trustee under the Public Trustee Act 1941, if —

 (a) after payment of the just debts of the deceased there is an unexpended balance of the estate remaining in the hands of the Public Trustee; and